 Since you’re going to be driving your truck around Mexico potentially on all days – since it’s your main transportation – you want to make sure that it’s completely covered on all days that you’re there.
 Then you only have to cover your trailer for the days that you’re actually driving with the trailer in and out of Mexico.

 I went ahead and covered my vehicle for 10 days, full liability.
 Just to give you some basis of cost, it was $75 for me.
-That's going to vary, depending on what kind of coverage that you want to get with Sanborn's Mexico Insurance..
+That’s going to vary, depending on what kind of coverage that you want to get with Mexico Insurance.

 Number one, make sure you get insurance.
 They might check it at the border as well, so make sure you have that before you cross the border.